Sitka, Alaska: Geology

 The recent swarm inspired an in-depth analysis of the last 7.5 years of ground deformation detectable with radar satellite data.
 Analysis of these data from recent years reveals a broad area, about 17 km in diameter, of surface uplift centered about 2.5 km to the east of Mt Edgecumbe.
 This uplift began in August 2018 and has been continuing to the present at a rate of up to 8.7 cm/yr (3.4 in/yr) in the center of the deforming area.
 Deformation has been constant since 2018, and there has not been an increase with the recent earthquake activity.
 The total deformation since 2018 is about 27 cm. [...]
 The coincidence of earthquakes and ground deformation in time and location suggests that these signals are likely due to the movement of magma beneath Mount Edgecumbe, as opposed to tectonic activity.
 Initial modeling of the deformation signal shows that it is consistent with an intrusion of new material (magma) at about 5 km below sea level.
-The earthquakes likely are caused by stresses in the crust due to this intrusion and the substantial uplift that it is causing.
+The earthquakes are likely caused by stresses in the crust due to this intrusion and the substantial uplift that it is causing.

 Intrusions of new magma under volcanoes do not always result in volcanic eruptions.
 The deformation and earthquake activity at Edgecumbe may cease with no eruption occurring.
 If the magma rises closer to the surface, this would lead to changes in the deformation pattern and an increase in earthquake activity.
 Therefore, it is very likely that if an eruption were to occur it would be preceded by additional signals that would allow advance warning.